If you have experienced an injury in a slip, trip or fall, then we can assist you in making it right

 The compensation can assist in covering expenses of treatment including medical treatment or physiotherapy that can help with recovery.
 Compensation can also help to make up for any lost earnings you may experience from taking time off work.

 As all cases are unique, it is not always possible to offer a set compensation amount; however, we will be able to offer you an idea of how much a claim is worth using a claims calculator.
 Our claims calculator is a free resource that asks questions regarding the accident and then provides you with an estimated figure on how much compensation may be available.
-Alternatively, you can contact our claim advisors on 0808 164 9153 and they will be able to inform you whether or not your claim is valid.
+Alternatively, you can contact our claim advisers on 0808 164 9153 and they will be able to inform you whether or not your claim is valid.

 You may also be worried that making a compensation claim against an employer will leave them out of pocket or having to pay a settlement amount that they cannot afford.
 Once again, this is not true.
 When a compensation claim is made, it is the insurance company and not the employer that will pay the compensation amount.